jlblumberg/CV/README.md

 - Gained experience with stand-ups and retrospectives

 ## Hobbies and Interests
-Cooking, playing chess, travelling, and writing.
+Cooking, playing chess, traveling, and writing.